hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_2_9
 ## ISSTA23 | Definition and Detection of Defects in NFT Smart Contracts
-* Motivation: The author focuses on detecting the flaw in NFT smart contracts.
+* Motivation: The author focuses on detecting the flaws in NFT smart contracts.
 * Idea: The author conducts surveys to summarize five flaws in NFT smart contract, and uses program analysis technology to inspect these flaws.
 * Design: The author first uses symbolic execution technology to key variables and program logic, then encodes the flaw's rule by SMT to detect the flaw.
 * Implement: The author develops the NFTGuard to achieve their idea.